ykannappar/project-GitHub/GitHub REST API/troubleshooting.md

 * **Review the API response** - It should contain the HTTP status code (e.g., 404) and a message in JSON format.

 * **Verify the request** - Ensure the following is correct:
-  * Endpoint URL
+  * Endpoint URL.
-  * HTTP Method
+  * HTTP Method.
-  * Required parameters
+  * Required parameters.

 * **Test with Postman or cURL**

 * **Authenticate properly** - Ensure that the Personal Access Token is included for endpoints that require necessary authentication.